qiaeru/phpbb-language-fr/README.md

 - Star on GitHub.
 Because if you use it and like it, you can at least be a stargazer!
 - Follow on GitHub.
 You'll be notified in real time of all changes.
 No more misses!
 - Open [issues](https://github.com/maelsoucaze/phpbb/issues) on GitHub.
-Because the language pack will be better with your feedbacks.
+Because the localisation will be better with your feedbacks.
 - Open pull requests on GitHub.
 Submit fixes and improvements and be listed as [contributor](https://github.com/maelsoucaze/phpbb/graphs/contributors)!
 - Join the discussion about the language pack on [the customisation database](https://www.phpbb.com/customise/db/translation/french/support).
 - [Follow me on Twitter](https://twitter.com/maelsoucaze).
 Promise, I don't spam pictures of kittens and puppies (too much).
-- Let's have a drink if you're in Paris (France)!
+- Let's have a drink if you're in Paris!